 But he went further than that.
 The goal of OL’ing is to lift the most weight you can for one repetition and Abadjaev saw no point in doing more than that.
-One rep. The very very occasional double but none of the 3’s and 5’s that were common in the Soviet style systems.
+His lifters did singles with the very occasional double.
+But they did none of the 3’s and 5’s that were common in Soviet style systems.

 And the reps were done at maximum.
-Daily maximum.
+Well, a daily maximum anyhow.
 And that’s where people get confused.
 First ask yourself what you think of when I say your maximum lift.
 If you’re a powerlifter, you probably think in terms of your best gym lift or best competition lift.
 Other athletes don’t usually think in those terms but no matter, this is about OL’ing for PL’ing.

 The basic structure for any given exercise was this, the lifter would start light and single up until they hit that day’s daily maximum.
 If it was 20kg below their best competition max, that’s fine.
 It was their max for the day.
 Sometimes they would handle above their best weight (or above the current World Records) but OL’s usually train at a heavier bodyweight than they compete.

 If they missed a lift at daily max, they might be allowed to try again depending on why they missed it.
 Was it technical or a lack of strength?
 If they missed a few times, their max for that day was probably a touch lower.